Ann-Geo/StreamSim/README.md

-# Data Streaming to HPC Simulator for Scitific Workflows
+# Data Streaming to HPC Simulator for Scientific Workflows

 ### Summary